mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/download/index.md

 ## Download from the AWS Marketplace

 Follow the instructions on AWS console to download the container image.
+This container image contains a helm chart that can be used to install Kaptain in an airgap environment.

-After downloading the image, run the following command to copy the binaries onto your host.
+After downloading the image, run the following command to copy the binaries onto your host to obtain the chart archive.

 ```sh
 docker run -it --rm -v $(pwd):/kaptain <container_image_name>